National Archives and Records Administration: Archival Recovery Team

+National Archives and Records Administration UAP Collection

+In 2023, the 118th United States Congress and President of the United States Joe Biden passed into law the National Defense Authorization Act for Fiscal Year 2024, which included provisions of the Unidentified Anomalous Phenomena Disclosure Act.
+With enactment of the 2023 NDAA, NARA had been given a legal deadline of 60 days, for the Archivist to "commence establishment of a collection of unidentified anomalous phenomena."
+According to NARA, the "Unidentified Anomalous Phenomena (UAP) Records Collection will consist of 'copies of all Government, Government-provided, or Government-funded records relating to unidentified anomalous phenomena, technologies of unknown origin, and non-human intelligence (or equivalent subjects by any other name with the specific and sole exclusion of temporarily non-attributed objects).'"
+NARA specified that the only allowed reasons for non-compliance by any party in the Federal government was per section 1843 of the National Defense Authorization Act for Fiscal Year 2024 or Executive Order 13526, signed by President Barack Obama in 2009.
+The law continued in its mandate for the Archivist and NARA, of the detailed records and materials of non-human intelligence origins, "which shall be transmitted to the National Archives in accordance with section 2107 of title 44, United States Code."

 Facilities and exhibition spaces

 The most well-known facility of the National Archives and Records Administration is the National Archives Building (informally known as "Archives I"), located north of the National Mall on Constitution Avenue in Washington, D.C.
 A sister facility, known as the National Archives at College Park ("Archives II") was opened in 1994 near the University of Maryland, College Park.
 The Washington National Records Center (WNRC), also located in the Washington, D.C., metropolitan area, is a large warehouse facility where federal records that are still under the control of the creating agency are stored.
 Federal government agencies pay a yearly fee for storage at the facility.
 In accordance with federal records schedules, documents at WNRC are transferred to the legal custody of the National Archives after a certain time; this usually involves a relocation of the records to College Park.
 Temporary records at WNRC are either retained for a fee or destroyed after retention times have elapsed.
 WNRC also offers research services and maintains a small research room.

 Across the United States, the National Archives maintains both research facilities and additional federal records centers (FRCs).
-In many cases, the research rooms of regional archives are located at the same site as the federal records center, which are inaccessible to the public.
+In many cases, the research rooms of regional archives are located at the same site as the federal records center, which is inaccessible to the public.

 In April 2019 an unknown person set fire to an exterior wall of the archives building using a homemade incendiary device before firefighters were able to extinguish the flames.